Speakers

 Rwanda

-Entrepreneur and founder focused on investment in agritech, clean energy, circular economy, and data-based solutions to generate quality employment.
+Entrepreneur and founder focused on investment in agritech, clean energy, the circular economy, and data-driven solutions to generate quality employment.
 His work drives initiatives aimed at strengthening food systems, combating malnutrition, and reducing post-harvest losses.
 He has promoted innovation with impact on youth, entrepreneurship, and productive resilience.
 His approach integrates investment, technology, and sustainable development from a strategic vision.
 He brings a key perspective on inclusive innovation and opportunities for the bioeconomy.
-At BioSummit he will share visions on entrepreneurship and innovation for the food systems of the future.
+At BioSummit he will share views on entrepreneurship and innovation for the food systems of the future.

 Joseph Niyomukiza Rwanda | Impact Ventures in Agritech and Clean Energy – World Food Forum